tarwn/lessthandot-hugo/blogs/content/posts/2011-06-23-the-many-functions-of-webmatrix.md

   <img src="http://www.tiernok.com/LTDBlog/webmatrix/SiteFromTemplate.png" alt="Creating Site From Template" style="padding-bottom: 5px;" /><br /> Creating Site from Template
 </div>

 The other side of the Site creation process is the option to create one from a template.
-This offers five options ranging from “Empty Site” to “Start Site and even “Bakery”.
+This offers five options ranging from "Empty Site" to "Start Site and even "Bakery".
 If you start with one of the non-Empty sites you will be given all the files and folders for a fully functioning site.
 These sites are based on the new WebPages framework and written in the C#-style razor syntax.
 The WebPages framework was released in conjunction with WebMatrix and joins Web Forms and MVC as an available ASP.Net framework.

 If we select the empty site option we'll be presented with one lonely little robots.txt file and an empty folder.
 The interesting part is what happens when we ask to add a file.
 We receive a file creation dialog (which should be familiar to Visual Studio users) and, given what I have seen so far and my Visual Studio background, I expect a list of CSHTML files, CSS, and maybe a JS or HTML.